The Authority (comics)

 The Authority is a superhero comic book series published by DC Comics under the Wildstorm imprint.
 It was created in 1999 by Warren Ellis and Bryan Hitch, and follows the adventures of the Authority, a superhero team mainly composed of Ellis-created characters from Stormwatch.

-A film centered on the team is in development at DC Studios.
+The team appear in various media set in the DC Universe (DCU) media franchise.
+Angela Spica / Engineer appears in the film Superman (2025) portrayed by María Gabriela de Faría, while the team will additionally headline a self-titled film in development.